paolo-rendano/cassandra-login-module/README.md

 # cassandra-login-module
 A JAAS login module to implement authentication with Apache Cassandra

-*Perfectly fit with Apache Active*
+*Perfectly fits with Apache ActiveMQ*

 #Features